-Approve the continued use of virtual JPA Operations Committee meetings, as a result of the continuing COVID-19 pandemic state of emergency proclaimed by Governor Newsom and based on findings that meeting in person would present risks to the health or safety of attendees.
+Approve the continued use of virtual JPA Governing Board meetings, as a result of the continuing COVID-19 pandemic state of emergency proclaimed by Governor Newsom and based on findings that meeting in person would present risks to the health or safety of attendees.
+Operations Committee members present for the May 10, 2022 meeting concurred with this recommendation.